• Skip to primary navigation

 Have a Plan

-Planning ahead is key if you want to have a frugal Christmas.
+Planning is key if you want to have a frugal Christmas.
 A great way to get started is by creating a Christmas planner.
 It will be a great place to keep a budget, Christmas lists, and all the information you need throughout the year.
-Be sure to get it all filled out and have it someplace you will see it often to remind you to stay on top of things.
+Be sure to get it all filled out and have it somewhere you will see it often to remind you to stay on top of things.
+You can also use a simple notebook you already have on hand.

 Earn Money on the Side